-- 7. Perform the following tasks: - a.
-Verify that the network port status and the actual port status match.
-If a status conflict exists, select Re-detect and press ENTER. - b.
-To determine which active link card is connected to the management domain, perform the steps listed on the Management Port Selection screen. - c.
-Select an active link card and press ENTER.

-Installation continues and completes.
+- 12. Verify that the network port status and the actual port status match.
+If a status conflict exists, select Re-detect and press ENTER. - 13.
+Check which active link card connects to the management domain by doing the steps listed on the Management Port Selection screen. - 14.
+Select an active link card and press ENTER. - The installation continues and completes. - 15.
+If you enabled installation log export on the System Information screen, save the installation logs. - a.
+Select a storage device and press ENTER. - If your storage device is not listed, Go to Re-detect and press ENTER to refresh the list. - b.
+When the installation log file name appears, press ENTER. - Record the file name for future reference.
+The file name uses the following format: